McFlurinivas/socieful/README.md

 - If you feel like needing a human counselor to deal with your situation then click on "Need a Psychiatrist?".
 - Click on your preferred doctor and book your appointment by fixing the date and time.
 - Moreover, you can access Indian helpline numbers in the "Helpline" module of the app on the home page.
+- "Track Your Progress" and "Article" page yet to add.